w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities use different screen sizes, screen configurations, breakpoints, and style sheets to identify, distinguish, and process content.
+Explain how people with disabilities use different screen sizes, screen configurations, and style sheets to identify, distinguish, and process content.

 #### Learning Outcomes for Topic

 Students should be able to:

-* design user interfaces that support text resizing without loss of content and functionality
+* design layouts that support text resizing without loss of content and functionality
-* design user interfaces that support zooming and enlarging text in different viewport sizes and through multiple breakpoints
+* design layouts that support zooming and enlarging text in different viewport sizes and through multiple breakpoints
-* design user interfaces that support content view and operation in both portrait and landscape orientations
+* design layouts that support content view and operation in both portrait and landscape orientations
-* design user interfaces with target sizes and spaces to support tapping by people with mobility impairments and people using different input methods
+* design layouts with target sizes and spaces to support tapping by people with mobility impairments and people using different input methods
-* design user interfaces that support customizing line height, as well as spacing between paragraphs, words, and letters
+* design layouts that support customizing line height, as well as spacing between paragraphs, words, and letters
 * design user interfaces that preserve focus order when accessed using different viewport, screen sizes, and breakpoints

 #### Teaching Ideas for Topic